 Methods

 This study was conducted at the Soroka University Medical Center (SUMC), a tertiary medical center located in Southern Israel and included a total of 6 patient with CIP.
+The research was approved by SUMC Institutional Review Board and Ethics Committee and adhered to the tents of the Declaration of Helsinki.

+All patients were genetically diagnosed with CIP.
+Genetic analysis was performed at the Institute of Human Genetics at SUMC by real time PCR technique.
 All patients were followed by an ophthalmologist and a pediatrician at the CIPA outpatient unit at SUMC during the period of 2007-2019.
 Demographic data, as well as medical history were obtained from patients' medical records.
 The collected ophthalmic data included visual acuity, cycloplegic refraction, presence of corneal opacities, SPKs, corneal sensitivity (estimated by cotton thread method), tear breakup time (TBUT), Schirmer test results and posterior segment findings.
 The data of ancillary exams, such as corneal tomography and anterior segment photos were included if performed.
 Visual acuity (VA) was evaluated by Snellen chart.
 SPKs were measured according to the SPKs grading method.14 The area and density of the lesions were used as parameters to quantify SPKs, where A represents the area of the lesion ranging from A0 – no staining to A3- area occupies more than two thirds of the cornea, and D represents the density ranging from D0- no punctate staining to D3- high density and lesions overlap.

 Corneal sensitivity was assessed by using a cotton thread.
 Schirmer test was performed by Tear Flow test strip (TearFlo®) which was inserted in the lower fornix after local anesthesia by Oxybuprocaine hydrochloride 0.4% drops.
 The length of the wet strip was measured after 5 minutes.
 Corneal opacity was assessed by three parameters: location (central, eccentric or peripheral), diameter (less than 2mm, between 2 and 4 mm or more than 4mm), and depth (subepithelial, stromal- superficial or deep).
 Active corneal ulcer was defined as a corneal infiltrate with epithelial defect and was described by location, diameter and depth.
-All patients were genetically diagnosed with CIP.
-Genetic analysis was performed at the Institute of Human Genetics at SUMC by real time PCR technique.
-The research was approved by SUMC Institutional Review Board and Ethics Committee and adhered to the tents of the Declaration of Helsinki.

 Results

-Results are summarized in table 1.
-6 patients genetically diagnosed with CIP, 3 with mutation in PRDM12 from 2 unrelated families aged 11, 3 and 6 years old and 3 sisters with mutations in SCN9A causing CIP aged 24,16 and 13 years old.
-Demographic data are shown in table 1, In the PRDM12 group the mean follow up time was 56 months (23-94 months).
+Demographic data and ocular findings are shown in table 1.
+6 patients genetically diagnosed with CIP, 3 with mutation in PRDM12 from 2 unrelated families aged 11, 3 and 6 years old and 3 sisters with mutations in SCN9A causing CIP aged 24,16 and 13 years old., All patients are Bedouin from the Negev region in the south of Israel, most patients came of a consanguineous family.
+First they presented with typical manifestation of CIP and after that a genetic analysis was made to confirm the diagnosis.

+In the PRDM12 group the mean follow up time was 56 months (23-94 months).
 2 patients are first degree siblings and were the offspring of a consanguineous marriage.
 The SCN9A group included three sisters of the same nuclear family.
 Two of the girls were the offspring of one wife and another patient was the daughter of the second wife to the same father.
 Mean follow up time was 130 months (121-143 months)